dave-morse-wwt/calendar-credential-confuser/k8s/README-K8S.md

 kubectl create namespace ccc-dev
 ```
 ## Create External Secrets

-- `docker-registry` - Examine the shell script [make-docker-registry-secret](./ccc/make-docker-registry-secret), make any needed tweaks, and pipe it into `kubectl apply -f -`.
+Feed them into the helm values.yaml as inputs.

-- `google-oauth-json` - Examine the shell script [make-google-oauth-json-secret](./ccc/make-google-oauth-json-secret), make any needed tweaks, and pipe it into `kubectl apply -f -`.
+Scripts for creating the secrets from One Password are in [ccc/secrets/](./ccc/secrets/).
+Tweak them as needed and then pipe them into `kubectl apply -f -`

 ## Deploy the helm chart